Optimizing Warfarin Dosing using Deep Reinforcement Learning: Experiments

 To select the \emph{best} model from all \epochs\ trained models, we use a validation set of \testsize\ pre-generated patients.
 In this process, we should be aware of the fact that the genotypes of CYP2C9 and VKORC1 affect the sensitivity of patients (Table~\ref{tab: sensitivity}). it is more likely for a model to have better average performance (mean PTTR) on the cohort of normal patients than that of sensitive or highly sensitive.
 We also expect to see more variation (standard deviation of PTTR) in performance among highly sensitive and sensitive patients compared to normal patients.
 To ensure the safety and fair treatment of all patients, after each training epoch, we compute the mean and standard deviation of PTTR of each cohort separately, and consider the PTTR of the worst performing cohort as our measure of performance.
 Hence, the best model is selected based on Equation~\ref{eq: performance}:

 where $m$ denotes the trained model at each epoch, $s$ is the sensitivity level, and $\mathcal{S}$ is the set of all sensitivity levels.

 The selected model is then used for the test phase, for which a set of \testsize\ pre-generated patients is used.
 We report the mean and standard deviation of PTTR values for the test set, segmented by sensitivity levels.
+All the training, validation, and test phases are done using the PK/PD introduced in Sectoin~\ref{section: Background and significance}.
+In the discussion section, we test our proposed dosing protocol on a separate PK/PD (Hamberg et al. 2010~\cite{hamberg2010pharmacometric}) to demonstrate the robustness of our approach.

 To compare our proposed model with current dosing protocols, we adopted the study arms of Ravvaz~et~al.~as our baselines~\cite{ravvaz2017personalized}.
 Details of each of these baselines are presented in Table~\ref{tab: baseline_dosing_algorithms}.
 Each baseline is a composition of three protocols for \emph{initial}, \emph{adjustment}, and \emph{maintenance} phases.
 The first protocol, AAA, employs ``Aurora best-practice standard dose warfarin therapy protocol''~\cite{ravvaz2017personalized} throughout the dosing period.
 CAA determines the initial dose using ``IWPC clinically-guided algorithm''~\cite{international2009estimation}, and the rest is based on the Aurora protocol.
 The third baseline, PGAA, incorporates the genetic information by using ``IWPC PG-guided algorithm''~\cite{international2009estimation} in the initial phase, and Aurora for the rest of the duration.
 The last two baselines initialize based on IWPC-PG, and then adjust the dose according to ``Lenzini PG-guided algorithm''~\cite{lenzini2010integration}.
 The difference between the two is in the maintenance phase, in which PGPGI uses ``INR-based Intermountain Healthcare Chronic Anticoagulation Clinic Protocol''~\cite{anderson2007randomized}, while PGPGA follows the Aurora protocol.
 Ravvaz~et~al.~also computed a simple complexity score for each protocol and rank them accordingly.
 Based on this ranking, AAA is the simplest protocol followed by CAA, PGPGA, PGPGI, and finally PGPGA.